 A cheesy grin curled onto his face, and a laugh fell from his lips.
 "So you speak French."

 "Dad's a French teacher.
 It would be an abomination for his little angel not to speak it."
 I told him.
-I was finally starting to feel comfortable around him now.
-After ten minutes of chit-chatter, I could feel myself becoming attracted to the physical qualities of a guy like him.
-He wasn't too tall – not nearly as tall as Jake was, let's make that clear – and he wasn't too muscular.
+As we stood outside, and the darker it got out, I could feel myself becoming attracted to the physical qualities of a guy like him.
+He wasn't too tall – not nearly as tall as Jake was – and he wasn't too muscular.
 But there was just this way about him that made him irresistibly good looking.
 And when he laughed along with me, it was like we felt some sort of connection.
-Maybe he wasn't wrong about the meshing together sort of thing.
+Maybe he wasn't wrong about the being good together thing.
 "Anyway, I really think I should go inside."
 I gestured behind me.

 "Couldn't you stay out a little longer?" he croaked, and for a moment he sounded almost needy.
 But then he quickly picked himself up again by taking a drag on his cigarette.
 "I don't want it to look like I'm robbing your house."

 "Good point."
 I laughed, and sat back down on the porch steps.
 We sat in silence for a while.
 Eli didn't say anything sarcastic – or French – and I just didn't speak.
-It was probably becoming of me that I was now the quiet girl.
 He was nearly finished, but after having some form of company that wasn't my fathers, it was like I didn't want him to go.
 Though clearly his friends were down the street parked in their hearse waiting for him to finish up.
 I slightly felt bad – but then again, I didn't.
 "So tell me about Pierpont."
 I finally blurted out, and Eli looked over at me from his cleaning up and acted as if he was surprised I had initiated conversation.

 "So is that all you care about in life?
 Hooking up with girls and cigarettes?"
 I questioned.
 It caused Eli to laugh, which I guess was good.
-He found me quiet and funny.
+He found me quiet and he found me funny.

 "Of course not.
 I have more substance than that.
 I just like hooking up and cigarettes.
 Everyone likes hooking up."